accoffin12/streaming-03-bonus-acoffin/README.md

 | MTA_outputfileMultiLineLoop.png | ScreenShots folder | PNG |

-# Machine Specs & Terminal Information:
+# Machine Specs & Terminal Information
 This project was created using a WindowsOS computer with the following Specs.
 These are not required to run this repository.
 For further detail on this machine go to the utils folder and open util_output folder to access util_about.txt.
 The util_about.py was created by NW Missouri State University and added to the repository to provide technical info.

     * Date and Time: 2024-05-16 at 07:50 AM